sunch-ustc/Error_TransFormer/README.md

 nvidia-docker run -it --name ETF_container -v /home/:/home/ -e NVIDIA_VISIBLE_DEVICES=0,1 --shm-size 32G   xxxxxxxxxx ("xxxxxxxxxx" refer to IMAGE ID)

 ```
+Please put the file Error_TransFormer in the home path.
+Or change the path below.

 ## Step one : Train lightweight surrogate model

 You can train the lightweight surrogate model by yourself.
-We also provide a pre-trained model which is trained on the 1000 images from ImageNet validation.(/home/Error_TransFormer/results/ETF-I/I-1.pth.tar)
+We also provide a pre-trained model which is trained on the 1000 images from ImageNet validation.(/home/Error_TransFormer/results/ETF-I/I-1.pth.tar) Utilizing the provided model, you can go straight to the step two.

 Please provide the path of ILSVRC2012_img_val (--data_dir  )